Getting Started#

 Install the package#

 After activating your virtual environment, you need to install the polaris-studio package into that environment.
+We recommend installing using the high-speed uv installer, rather than the default pip install.
+Installing the package from the PyPI registry is as easy as:

 python -m pip install uv